hschletz/NADA/README.md

 More comprehensive documentation is yet to be written.
 Until then, refer to the comments within the NADA source code - all methods are extensively documented there.
-You can also use [phpDocumentor 2](http://www.phpdoc.org/) to extract and compile the class documentation.
+You can also use tools like [ApiGen](http://apigen.org) or [phpDocumentor](http://www.phpdoc.org/) to extract and compile the class documentation.